 Hope you enjoyed it!

 This article was posted on Thursday, November 11th, 2010 at 9:56 am and is filed under Arabic, Bull in a China Shop, Countries & Cultures, English, Languages, Mama Lisa, Proverbs, United Kingdom, USA, Words & Phrases, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “A Bull in a China Shop is Really Like a Ballarina!”